New Gloucester, Maine: Geography

-The town is crossed by Interstate 95, U.S. Route 202 and state routes 4, 26 and 231.
+The town is served by Interstate 95, U.S. Route 202 and state routes 4, 26 and 231.
 It is bordered by the town of Raymond to the west, Poland to the northwest, the city of Auburn to the northeast, Durham to the east, Pownal and North Yarmouth to the southeast, and Gray to the southwest.

 Amenities

 The privately owned, unattended Cliff Dow Airport is located on Highview Drive, two miles southwest of New Gloucester, to the east of Interstate 95.
 Its FAA identifier is 54ME, and it was activated in 2006.
 Its unpaved runway headings are 5 (for landings) and 23 (for takeoffs) with an AMSL elevation of 415 feet.
 Its area control center is Boston Center, while its flight service station is Bangor.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, New Gloucester has a humid continental climate, abbreviated "Dfb" on climate maps.